 The cape on the tailor’s dummy for displaying in venues

 Stitching, which is almost complete, is placed mostly around the lower edge of the cape and these photographs give some idea of how it is being done.
 It is important that imagery from both sides of the conflict are placed close to one another and even entwining to symbolise a desire for a mutual respect that can become a growing peace.

 Poppies and shamrocks entwine by a view of the Mourne Mountains from Strangford Lough, places very dear to me.
 The inclusion of a handkerchief has resonances within the Troubles and it is also a handkerchief from my childhood; healing and forgiveness are ongoing for many people.

 Words stitched are the Falls Road in English and Gaelic.
 The Royal Victoria Hospital and Royal Belfast Hospital for Sick Children are situated on the Falls Road and I nursed children there before my later role as Art Therapist in the Geriatric Unit.
-Depicted, too, are images of a baby and a young infant asleep, who speak for the vulnerability of childhood and love of family, a soldier from World War 1, conflict in which so many died and which had resonances and consequences that affected the whole world.
+Depicted, too, are images of a baby and a young infant asleep, who speak for the vulnerability of childhood and love of family and a soldier from World War 1, conflict in which so many died and which had resonances and consequences that affected the whole world.